ryograhhh/zinktoolsx/readme.md

 - `aiohttp` - For async HTTP requests
 - `requests` - For synchronous HTTP requests
 - `asyncio` - For concurrent operations
+- `bcrypt` - For password hashing
+- `jwt` - For authentication tokens

 ---